Alternatives to payday loans

 Another good form of pre-planning is becoming a member of a credit union that offers a payday alternative.

-As we saw above, they lend small amounts for less and joining before you desperately need the cash makes it easier to access that option.
+As we saw above, they lend small amounts for less and joining before desperately needing the cash makes it easier to access that option.

 Other forms of fast cash